clarkezone/rk/README.md

 2. how to combine multiple cobra commands / switch structures
 3. how to test multiple cobra commands / switch structures
 4. how to return args in cobraCommand
+5. how to incorporate release into github action
+6. how to run integration test in GA or circleci

 Backlog:
 CLEANUP existing manifests: strip redundant namespace fields